Biden leads Trump. So did Hillary Clinton. For Democrats, it’s a worrisome campaign deja vu

 “[N]ational polls tell us very little about the pathway to 270 electoral votes,” O’Malley Dillon wrote Saturday in a memo to donors.
 “We also know that even the best polling can be wrong, and that variables like turnout mean that in a number of critical states we are functionally tied.”

-The Democratic super PAC Priorities USA has for a year included slides in its presentations predicting the election’s outcome in a shock scenario — where Biden gets three percentage points less of white working class support than polling suggests and the turnout among people of color is four percentage points lower than predicted.
+The Democratic super PAC Priorities USA has for a year included slides in its presentations predicting the election’s outcome in a shock scenario — in which Biden gets three percentage points less in White working-class support than polling suggests and the turnout among people of color is four percentage points lower than predicted.

 As of Oct.
 9, that scenario gave Biden 257 electoral votes and Trump 239 electoral votes, leaving three states — Nevada, Pennsylvania and Michigan — as too close to call.
 A jump ball to 270.